 Tyler Toledo, BS

 Interests: Tyler’s interests reside within the fields of clinical and health psychology.
 Specifically, he is interested in researching descending pathways that modulate pain, their neurophysiological mechanisms, and the relationship between self-regulatory processes and pain.
-In his free time, Tyler enjoys various forms of swing dancing (lindy hop, balboa, and east coat) and playing video games.
+In his free time, Tyler enjoys various forms of swing dancing (lindy hop, balboa, and east coast) and playing video games.

 Felicitas Huber, Mag.